cshimvin/speedy-eats-ms4/README.md

 ## Bugs

 Bugs fixed:
-- Plural of Cateogry in admin was Categorys - added a Meta class to the Category model: verbose_name_plural = "Categories"
+- Plural of Category in admin was Categorys - added a Meta class to the Category model: verbose_name_plural = "Categories"
 - Plural of Category names in page headers incorrect in some cases (e.g. Side Dishes was Side Dishs) - added a field to the Category model of category_name_plural
 - JQuery did not work correctly to update and remove items from the bag.
 Found out I was using the slim version of JavaScript.
 Changed base template to load the main version of JavaScript
 - Update link wasn't working in the bag as it was in the incorrect place on the page.
 Moved it outside the form and it worked.